knelasevero/package-olm/README.md

 The bundles are indexed in a [Catalog Image][] which is pulled by OLM in the Kubernetes cluster.
 Clients such as `kubectl operator` then interact with the [OLM CRDs][] to "subscribe" to a particular release channel.
-OLM will then install the newest kueue bundle in that release channel and perform upgrades as newer versions are added to that release channel.
+OLM will then install the newest project bundle in that release channel and perform upgrades as newer versions are added to that release channel.

 [Operator Bundle]: https://github.com/operator-framework/operator-registry/blob/master/docs/design/operator-bundle.md
 [OLM CRDs]: https://olm.operatorframework.io/docs/concepts/crds/